hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 [utf8-string](https://hackage.haskell.org/package/utf8-string).

 Other than that, we only need the packages that provide the types we're dealing with.

+We're omitting `ShortText`, because conversions are similar to `Text`. `Bytes` can be converted to `ByteString` or `ShortByteString` depending on the pinned/unpinned nature and from there we can follow the below strategies.

 ### From String to...